rune/rune/docs/blog/2023-01-16-rune-open-source-grants.md

 - **Spark** grants of $500 awarded to promising indie game devs
 - **Ignite** grants of $5000 awarded to devs proven themselves with a **Spark** grant

 Awardees will also get featured on this blog, in the Rune app and on social media.
+We think it's a win-win for everyone:

+- New exciting multiplayer games on Rune
+- Interesting open-source code that others can learn from
+- Free money and recognition for talented indie devs

 Check out the [grants page](https://github.com/rune/rune-multiplayer-web-games/open-source-grant) for eligibility, application process, and all the details!
 We're so excited to see all the amazing open-source games that you will make!